Chris Thompson (cornerback): Hamilton Tiger-Cats

 to the Hamilton Tiger-Cats on February 13, 2008.
 In his second year in the CFL Thompson was named a CFL All-Star.
 He set career highs in tackles with 60 and interceptions with 9.
 The following year, which was the 2009 CFL season, Thompson accumulated 49 tackles and 1 interception.

-Edmonton Eskimos (2nd tenure)
+Edmonton Eskimos (second stint)

 Chris Thompson returned to the Eskimos for the 2010 CFL season.
 He would remain on the team for the next season through the 2013 CFL season.
 During those 4 seasons Thompson averaged 46.7 tackles per season and totaled 19 interceptions.
 Following the 2013 CFL season Thompson was released by the Eskimos on March 14, 2014.

 Montreal Alouettes

 After not playing for the 2014 season, Thompson and the Montreal Alouettes agreed to a contract on February 20, 2015.
-On June 9, 2015 it was reported by Herb Zurkousky of the Montreal Gazette that Thompson was released by the Alouettes.
+On June 9, 2015, it was reported by Herb Zurkousky of the Montreal Gazette that Thompson was released by the Alouettes.